A lush green landscape shown from above.

 Environmental Footprint

-Our Science-Based Target and annual Task Force on Climate-Related Financial Disclosures (TCFD) report show our momentum toward climate transparency and action — as do our continued participation in the CDP’s climate survey and inclusion in the Dow Jones Sustainability World and North America Indices.
+We continuously seek to better understand, track, and quantify our environmental impact.
+Our Science-Based Target and annual Task Force on Climate-Related Financial Disclosures (TCFD) report shows our momentum toward climate transparency and action — as do our continued participation in the CDP climate survey and inclusion in the Dow Jones Sustainability World Index and Dow Jones Sustainability North America Index.

-Learn more about our Science-Based Target and annual TCFD reports, and read our Environmental Policy for more.
+Learn more about our Science-Based Target and read our annual TCFD report, and Environmental Policy.

 Greenhouse Gas Emissions

 We report our GHG emissions in accordance with the World Resource Institute’s Greenhouse Gas Protocol.
-We set a Science-Based Target to reduce Scopes 1 and 2 emissions by 90% by 2030 from our 2019 baseline.
+We set a Science-Based Target to reduce Scopes 1 and 2 emissions by 90% by 2030 from our 2019 baseline, and achieve 20% absolute reduction in Scope 3 downstream transportation and distribution GHG emissions by 2023 from our 2019 baseline.
 Data coverage includes 100% of our operations.
-In 2022, we were carbon neutral for Scopes 1 and 2.
+In 2023, we were carbon neutral for Scopes 1 and 2.

 Emissions by Scope